NickSpringall/workbook/workbook.md

 console.log(splicedArray) // => [ 2, 3, 4, 5, 6 ]
 ```

-the map() method iterates over each element, calling a callback function on each element and creating a new array of the returned values.
-This is extremely useful for many tasks, one example is creating an array of HTML elements from an array ready to pass onto the DOM -
+The map() method iterates over each element, calling a callback function on each element and creating a new array of the returned values.
+This is extremely useful for many tasks.
+One example is creating an array of HTML elements from an array ready to pass onto the DOM.

 ```js
 let someArray = ["pink", "blue", "green", "purple","yellow"]